casper-ecosystem/donation-demo/docs/01-introduction-to-building-casper-dapps.md

 - Connect their wallet with **CSPR.click** (supports Casper Wallet, Ledger, MetaMask)
 - Enter a donation amount and message
-- Sign & send a CSPR transfer to a smart contract
+- Sign & send a Transaction to call a smart contract
 - Have the donation stored on-chain with event emission
 - View all donations through a responsive frontend
 - See real-time updates as new donations arrive